cis198-2016s/slides/02/content.md

 ---
 ## Implementations
-- Methods (and associated functions) may not be overloaded.
+- Methods, associated functions, and functions in general may not be overloaded.
     - e.g. `Vec::new()` and `Vec::with_capacity(capacity: usize)` are both
       constructors for `Vec`
 - Methods may not be inherited.